 If you decide to re-locate a poly water tank, then you can easily do so provided you have help to lift the tank.
 Re-locating ZINCALUME® steel tanks normally needs to be done by your supplier or an authorised representative or your warranty will be void.

 Firm concrete foundations are ideal for all tanks, however bases can often consist of crusher dust for poly tanks.
 ZINCALUME® steel tanks require more compact and solid foundations.

 Moisture needs to be kept at a minimum which is hard to do when on the ground.
-It needs to be kept free from treated timbre, leaves and plants, and reacts to copper and lead.
+It needs to be kept free from treated timber, leaves and plants, and it reacts to copper and lead.

 Poly tanks require much less ongoing expense to maintain, and can be setup with a tank self-cleaning system.
 With ZINCALUME® steel tanks, care needs to be taken not to rip the inner poly lining while cleaning, and welded joints and incompatible steel roofs, gutters and fittings can introduce weaknesses.
 Anodes (positively charged electrodes that carry electrons from a device) normally need to be replaced every 10 years.

 ZINCALUME® steel tanks require an inner poly lining which helps to protect against inner corrosion.
 This also stops zinc leaching into the water which causes an unpleasant metallic taste.
 Poly water tanks manufactured from food-grade polyethylene provide the purest quality water and often at much cooler temperatures.